 Luckily The Donut Hole of La Puente is open 24 hours, so when we arrived around 9 PM we had no problem getting a donut.
 It is about 10 minutes off the freeway in a slightly random location, but it does not disappoint.

 The donut itself is about two to three stories and probably around 50 to 60 feet long.
-It has two replica chocolate donuts on either side and you drive directly through the center, check out the rows of donuts they have then order at the end.
+It has two replica chocolate donuts on either side, and you drive directly through the center, check out the rows of donuts they have then order at the end.
 There is little information online about the history of the place, so I decided to ask the lady working there.
-She had no idea about the place and simply told me it has “been there a long time.”
+She had no idea about the site and simply told me it has “been there a long time.”

 Let me know if you have been here or have some other suggestions for cool places in SoCal to check out.
-You can find directions below.